 - output: Output object to print formatted messages during execution with the name of the hook and the function executed, e.g., [HOOK complete\hook] post\download\package(): This is the remote name: default. - conanfile: It is a regular ConanFile object loaded from the recipe that received the Conan command.
 It has its normal attributes and dynamic objects such as build\folder, package\folder... - conanfile\path: Path to the conanfile.py file whether it is in local cache or in user space. - reference: Named tuple with attributes name, version, user, and channel.
-Its representation will be a reference like: box2d/2.1.0@user/channel

-- package\id: String with the computed package ID. - remote: Named tuple with attributes name, url and verify\ssl.
+Its representation will be a reference like: box2d/2.1.0@user/channel - package\id: String with the computed package ID. - remote: Named tuple with attributes name, url and verify\ssl.

-Availability of parameters for each Hook function depending on the context Hook Functions
+Availability parameters each Hook is depending of for function Hook Func tions

-export() source() build() package()
+the context export() source() build() package() package_i nfo()

-upload() download()
+upload() download(

-upload_rec download_r ecipe()

-upload_pac download_p ackage
+upload_re download

+upload_pa download

-Parame- ters conanfile Yes Yes Yes Yes No post
+Parame- conanfile Yes Yes Yes Yes No post Yes

-conanfile pre / post Yes user space pre / post Yes post
+ters conanfile pre / post Yes user space pre / post Yes post No

-reference Yes cache cache cache Yes Yes
+reference Yes cache cache cache Yes Yes Yes

-package_id No No cache Yes Yes Yes
+package_i No No cache Yes Yes Yes No

-remote No No No No Yes Yes
+remote No No No No Yes Yes No